 For me, this instance of documentation markedly transformed my opinion of "documentation is trash" to "where do I document?" – because I realised that there are umpteen opportunities to document, and not enough people to document; even the simplest & shortest of documentation adds value to a company.
 Believe it!

 And for those who like numbers, consider the following scenario:

 - Amount of time spent explaining something to people with no idea about the topic = 2 hours [this is the minimum I think]

 - Amount of time spent explaining something to people with some idea about the topic = 0.5 hours

 - Amount of time spent writing a medium-sized (200-500 words) documentation = 0.5 hours [estimation on basis of knowledge on topic]

 - Hence, time saved by sending a document and then clarifying remaining doubts = 2 hours - 0.5 hours - 0.5 hours = 1 hour

-Ok, documentation is important, what should I document?
+Ok, documentation is important, but what should I document?

-To start with, document what you took time to figure out and thought “Others ought to know about this!”
+To start with, document what you took time to figure out and thought "Others ought to know about this!"
 There is a very high chance that it is either Tribal Knowledge or something new altogether.
-Don’t worry about repeated documents being created.
-If you failed to find it the first time, it means that the existing document is either not titled correctly or has the information you are about to write about is at the bottom of an unrelated document.
+Don't worry about duplicate documents being created.
+If you failed to find it the first time, then it means that either the existing document is not titled correctly or the information is at the bottom of an unrelated document.
 And what is the worst that could happen?
-You add a “Related:” field at the bottom to link to an already existing page 🤷.
-If you start writing, eventually you will get the hang of it.
+You add a "Related:" reference at the bottom of your document to link to an already existing page 🤷.

 Just make it easy to find, what you figured out.